aivanovski/keepassvault/README.md

 **This app is orientated for my personal use.
 It may have some bugs, so please make a backups before use it.**

 # Features
-- Synchronization with WebDav server (by default sync is done in background and user doesn't have to wait  when file will be uploaded to the remote server)
+- Synchronization with WebDav server (by default synchronization is work in background that means no need wait after until server synchronization will be finished after each modification)
 - Create databases, entries and groups
+- Password or key file unlock
-- Support for .kdb and .kdbx files (version 2-3, under the hood it uses [KeePassJava2](https://github.com/jorabin/KeePassJava2) to manipulate with KeePass files)
+- Support .kdbx files (version 2-3, application uses [KeePassJava2](https://github.com/jorabin/KeePassJava2) to manipulate the KeePass database)
 - Dynamic templates (compatible with other android applications: [KeePassDX](https://github.com/Kunzisoft/KeePassDX), [keepass2android](https://github.com/PhilippC/keepass2android))
 - Autofill for Android >= 8.0